dhernandezgit/AndroGen/README.md

 cd AndroGen
 powershell .\launch.ps1
 ```
+And access [this URL](http://127.0.0.1:7860/) through your preferred explorer.
 From the GUI, you can:

 1. Load predefined configurations based on SVIA, VISEM, or BOSS datasets.
 2. Adjust visual parameters: background, brightness, contrast, blur, color, depth distribution.